-Mormon Row is a historic district that was established by Mormon settlers that came to the area from Idaho in the late 1800s.
-Only 6 homesteads remain today of the original 27, and John Moulton Barn and T.A.
-Moulton Barn are the most photographed among them with the towering Grand Teton mountains behind them!
+Mormon Row is a historic district that was established by Mormon settlers that came from Idaho in the late 1800s.
+Only 6 homesteads remain today of the original 27, with John Moulton Barn and T.A.
+Moulton Barn are the most photographed among them.

 PRO TIP: Sunrise hours have the best light if you want to take photos of the famed shed.
 It is also the time when you will see fewer people here.
-Mormon Row Historic District has been dubbed the most popular shed in the world, so you will most likely see at least a few professional photographers taking pictures.
+Mormon Row Historic District has been dubbed the most photographed shed in the world, so you will most likely see some professional photographers taking pictures.